umr-ds/DTN-RPC/doc/testing.md

 ~/core$ sudo make install
 ```

-<The last step is to get the needed services for ServalRPC.
-You already downloaded the required repos.
-First you have to enable custom services.
-To do so, uncomment the line `custom_services_dir = /home/username/.core/myservices` and change the `username` to you username in the `/etc/core/core.conf` file.

-The easiest way is to symlink all files to the `~/.core` folder:
->

 Now you have to edit some files to meet your local paths.
 You need a folder where later on all configs for Serval and ServalRPC go to.
 For simplicity name it `serval-conf` and make it in you home directory:

 ```